 The Warrentinna Goldfield

-Mara Ponds is at the southern end of the goldfield.
-No evidence has been observed of the Rebel Reef Mine in the gardens.
+The Rebel Reef Mine was located at Mara Ponds which is on the southern end of the goldfield.
 It was reported in 1894 to feature a promising 18-inch seam of freely showing gold to Mr O’Kelly, Riley and Co. who had dug a 45 foot shaft.
+No evidence has been observed of the mine in the gardens.

-The property also has the depression of the Brother’s Home Water Race that used to run for miles from Feneckers Creek along a contour above Warrentinna Road to service the tin mine at Brother’s Home (old name for Derby).
+The property also has the depression of the Brother’s Home Water Race that used to run for miles from Feneckers Creek along the contour to service the tin mine at Brother’s Home (old name for Derby).

 The race runs along part of the boundary with the neighbouring property.
 There is little to see and permission is required from the owners for access.

-In the lush green paddocks opposite, there is occaisional subsidence from the Golden King Reef and the farmer occaisionally has to fill holes to prevent cows disappearing.
+In the lush green paddocks opposite, there is occasional subsidence from the Golden King Reef and the farmer occasionally has to fill holes to prevent cows disappearing.

-At its peak, the township of Warrentinna included a pub, post office and was service by a tramway from the nearby Warrentinna Railway Station.
+At its peak, the township of Warrentinna included a pub, post office and was served by a tramway from the nearby Warrentinna Railway Station.

-The township of Warrentinna and Golden Mara minesite were about 1.5 kilometers north of Mara Ponds.
+The township of Warrentinna and Golden Mara mine site were about 1.5 kilometres north of Mara Ponds.
 The town was located on Warrentinna Road and the mine in the native forest to the east.
 The area is now overgrown and there is no obvious relics.
 It is rumoured the minesite is accessible on foot by tracking through the bush off Duttons Road or Warrentinna Road at your own risk.

 The most productive gold mine was the Golden Mara Mine.
 It consisted of multiple leases that covered 30 acres, to mine Branxholm, Little Branxholm, Coronella, Blue, Riley’s and Ascot reefs to shallow depths with the ore crushed at the “Dauntless” battery.